TOOLBOX TALK 09/60

 Some things to know before you give your talk.

 As a supervisor, you know the equipment used often creates dangerous conditions for those working around it.
-You should remind your crew of some of the common situations that they should watch for during their work activities.
+You should remind your team of some of the common situations that they should watch for during their work activities.

 Things you can do to prevent falls